How to Promote Your Blog: 21+ Proven Strategies for Growth

 This bonus section contained:

-• A quick case study
+- A quick case study

-• An on-page SEO checklist
+- An on-page search engine optimization checklist

-• And a swipe file of 25 high-quality link building videos and posts
+- And a swipe file of 25 high-quality link building videos and posts

 Second, run it by the podcast host.
-Because you’re offering something super valuable to their audience, most won’t have a problem with it.
+Because you’re offering something super valuable to their target audience, most won’t have a problem with it.
 But it never hurts to check in beforehand.

 Finally, host the bonus section landing page on a URL that’s easy to remember and type.